kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 The same capability helps maintainers.
 If an agent is asked to contribute to Kora itself, the architecture exposes relatively clear boundaries between compilation, generated artifacts, and runtime libraries.
 Framework development remains sophisticated, but the causal chain is available in code.

-## Explainability Is More Important Than Whether the Code Was Generated
+## Explainability Is More Important Than Whether the Code Was Generated { #explainability }

 Some developers react to generated code by arguing that handwritten code is always more transparent.
 That is too simplistic.